Are you considering trying Talkspace but aren’t quite sure?

 Talkspace is an online service that offers a range of subscription plans and therapy services for individuals, teens, and couples.

-Not only are these services accepted by most health insurers, but there are also various methods of connecting to your therapist.
+Not only are these services accepted by most health insurers (40 million Americans1), but there are also various methods of connecting to your therapist, such as by mobile app via Android or Apple app stores.

 Whether you’re new to therapy or simply looking for a convenient option to talk, Talkspace might be the answer.

-Roni and Oren Frank started Talkspace in 2012 in Manhattan.
+Roni and Oren Frank, wife, and husband, started Talkspace in 2012 in Manhattan.
 They were inspired to create a new program to make therapeutic help available to everyone and anyone.

 Their initiative began by providing group therapy services with licensed therapists.